thehackercat/thehackercat/README.md

 I'm one of the few people on this planet 🪐 who speaks an unique language, the [minions](https://en.wikipedia.org/wiki/Minions_(film)) language.

-Having strong passion 💥 for interaction design, and diving into Golang/Kubernetes/Service Mesh currently.
+Having strong passion 💥 for interaction design, and diving into CloudNative/Kubernetes/OpenTelemetry currently.